microsoft/responsible-ai-toolbox-mitigations/_sources/getting_started.rst.txt

     greatly reduce the noise inserted by the imputation method.
 This can be easily achieved by using the :ref:`cohort.CohortManager<cohort_manager>` class.

+Cohort-based estimators
+#######################

+The :ref:`Cohort<cohort>` module allows applying different mitigations to each cohort separately, as previously highlighted.
+But it allows us to go beyond that: it also allows creating full pipelines, including an estimator, for each cohort, while using a familiar and easy-to-use interface.
+If we are faced with a dataset that has a set of cohorts that behave very differently from each other, we are able of creating a custom pipeline for each cohort individually, which means that the pipeline is fitted separately for each cohort.
+This might help achieving more fair results, that is, the performance for each cohort is similar when compared to the other cohorts.

+.. admonition:: Tutorials and Examples

+    Check the :ref:`Gallery<gallery>` page for some tutorials and examples of how to use the :ref:`Cohort<cohort>` module.

+    * The :ref:`Tutorial - Cohort<gallery_cohort>` section has a set of tutorial notebooks that shows all of the features implemented in the different classes inside the :ref:`Cohort<cohort>` module, as well as when and how to use each one of them.
+    * The :ref:`Tutorial - Using the Cohort Module<gallery_cohort_case>` sections presents a set of notebooks where we analyze a datasets that present some behavioral differences between different cohorts, and we use the :ref:`Cohort<cohort>` module to create different pre-processing pipelines for each cohort, and in some cases, we even create different estimators for each cohort.

+    **Note that this module is more useful in scenarios where there are considerable behavioral differences between cohorts.**
+    If that is not the case, then applying mitigations and training a single estimator over the entire dataset might prove the best approach, instead of creating different pipelines for each cohort.

 Get involved
 ------------